 6. Provide Dental Office Employee Review Forms Ahead of Time

 If your practice uses dental staff performance evaluation forms, be sure to give copies to your staff a few days before their reviews.
 Encourage employees to complete the forms themselves and bring them to their meetings.

 It also helps to ask employees to think about and be prepared to identify personal and professional goals they would like to achieve.
 The starting point for this discussion is to identify ways they could become more valuable for the practice.
 This will certainly foster higher levels of preparation and likely result in more meaningful and effective discussions.

 Keep in mind that the majority of ideas related to identifying personal and professional goals should come from the employee.
 This will help ensure their ownership of the goals and personal commitment to their achievement.

-The employee will find this type of feedback rewarding and motivating to continue providing your practice with their best work.
-You very likely will as well!
+For your high-achievers, spend most of their review providing positive feedback and discussing how they can continue to develop personally and professionally.
+The employee will find this type of feedback rewarding and motivating to continue giving your practice their best work — and you very likely will as well.